Johnstx/Monitoring-Stack-for-a-NodeJs-application/articleformedium.md

 ### Setting up a monitoring stack for Bluerise app (NodeJs)

-If you have an aplicaton that is exposed to traffic, youll want to monitor its stability and health.
+If you have an aplicaton that is exposed to traffic, you'll want to monitor its stability and health.
 This documentation highlights the use of prometheus-stack (Prometheus, Grafana and Alertmanager) for mmonitoring and observability of an app and/or infrastructure.

 I will *simplify* the use of a monitoring stack using single node kubernetes cluster.